-Graduates who have maintained a 95 or higher academic average through grades 9-12 plus credit bearing courses in Middle School will be special honor graduates.
+Graduating seniors who have maintained a 95 or higher academic average through grades 9-12 plus credit bearing courses in Middle School will be special honor graduates.
 Graduating seniors who have maintained a 90 plus academic average through grades 9-12 will be honor graduates.
-Summer school, physical education, band, chorus, and correspondence or online courses will not be used in computing this average.
-Averages from courses taken through the Mississippi Virtual Public School and Dual Enrollment classes will be computed in the student's overall GPA.
+Summer school, physical education, band, chorus, and correspondence or online courses, other than MS Virtual School classes, will not be used in computing this average.
+Averages from courses taken through the Mississippi Virtual School will be computed in the student's overall GPA.
 Honors classification will be determined after the 3rd 9 weeks grading period.